 There are several different types of sinus surgery, most of which can be performed through minimally invasive techniques that require no incisions and no hospital stay.
 Some of the most commonly performed procedures include functional endoscopic sinus surgery (FESS), image-guided surgery, and Balloon Sinuplasty.

 Most sinus and nasal surgeries are usually performed under general anesthesia.
 Patients usually do not have any bruising or swelling.
 Our doctors will decide which procedure is best for you after a thorough evaluation of your individual condition.

 In cases of facial trauma, nasal fractures are a common type of bone injury.
 This is largely due to the prominence and central location of the nose on the face and the weakness of the nasal cartilage.
-A nasal fracture is commonly the result of an injury from a car accident, a fall, a physical altercation, or a sports related injury.
-Untreated nasal fractures can negatively affect both the appearance and the function of the nose.
-Functional problems include chronic nasal obstruction or blockage, and a predisposition for sinusitis, infection, and nose bleeds.
+A nasal fracture is commonly the result of an injury from a car accident, a fall, a physical altercation, or a sports-related injury.

 - Difficulty breathing through the nose